ppadovani/beautiful-jekyll/_posts/2018-02-08-rationalize-this.md

 Take a walk.

-You neve know, your inner einstein might just provide you the answer.
+You never know, your inner einstein might just provide you the answer.